-Step 3: Deploy an application in the Container Service Kubernetes cluster
+Step 3: Deploy an application in the ACK cluster

 - Log on to the EDAS console.

-- On the Application Information tab, set Cluster Type and Application Runtime Environment, and click Next.
+- In the Basic Information step, set the parameters in the Cluster Type and Application Runtime Environment

-- Custom: Select this option if you want to deploy an application in a Kubernetes cluster by using a custom image.
+- Custom: Select this option if you want to use a custom image to deploy the application in a Kubernetes cluster.

-- Java: Select this option if you want to deploy a Dubbo or Spring Cloud application in a Kubernetes cluster by using a universal JAR package.
-You can change the Java environment after you select this mode.
+- Java: Select this option if you want to use a universal JAR package to deploy the application as a Dubbo or a Spring Boot application.
+You can set the Java Environment parameter after you select this option.

-- Tomcat: Select this option if you want to deploy a Dubbo or Spring Cloud application in a Kubernetes cluster by using a universal WAR package.
-You can change the Java environment and the container version after you select this mode.
+- Tomcat: Select this option if you want to use a universal WAR package to deploy the application as a Dubbo or a Spring application.
+You can set the Java Environment and Container Version parameters after you select this option.

-- EDAS-Container (HSF): Select this option if you want to deploy a High-Speed Service Framework (HSF) application by using a WAR or FatJar package.
-You can change the Java environment, Pandora version, and Ali-Tomcat version after you select this mode.
+- EDAS-Container (HSF): Select this option if you want to use a WAR or FatJar package to deploy the application as a High-Speed Service Framework (HSF) application.
+You can set the Java Environment, Pandora Version, and Ali-Tomcat Version parameters after you select this option.

-- On the Application Configuration tab, configure the environment information, basic information, deployment method,
+- In the Configurations step, configure the environment information, basic information, deployment method,

 and resource parameters for the application, and click Next.

-- Upload JAR Package: Select and upload the downloaded JAR package.
+- Upload JAR Package: Select and upload the JAR package that you have downloaded.

-- JAR Package Location: Enter the address of the demo package.
+- JAR Package Address: Enter the address of the demo package.